We welcome online and paper petitions and recognise that they are one way in which people can let us know their concerns.

 We are required by law to ensure that petitions that are published do not contain any defamatory or offensive material.
 Therefore we will need to review your e-Petition before it is published on our website.

-The Petitions Scheme sets out how you can submit both e-Petitions and paper petitions and how we will deal with petitions we receive.
+The Petitions Scheme sets out how you can submit both online and paper petitions and how we will deal with petitions we receive.

 Petitions can be organised or signed by anyone who lives, works or studies in Sheffield.
 They must include: